Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

 ## Comparisons / Conclusions

-The analysis of the Cummins X12 reveals interesting thermodynamic behaviors distinct from the gasoline Otto cycle:
+The analysis of the Cummins X12 reveals that:

-1.  **Efficiency:** The Diesel efficiency is high (~60%), but interestingly, it **decreased** slightly (by 0.7%) in the cold air scenario.
+1.  **Efficiency:** The Diesel efficiency is high (~60%), but interestingly, it decreased slightly (by 0.7%) in the cold air scenario.
 This is because the denser cold air required a longer isobaric expansion (higher cutoff ratio) to absorb the same specific heat input, which is thermodynamically less efficient than isochoric heat addition.
-2.  **Power:** Despite the slight efficiency drop, the **power output increased significantly** (from 628 HP to 682 HP, an 8.6% increase).
+2.  **Power:** Despite the slight efficiency drop, the power output significalty increased  (from 628 HP to 682 HP, a measurable 8.6% increase).
 This is driven purely by the increased air density ($m$ increased), allowing more working fluid to process the energy per cycle.
 3.  **Real vs. Ideal:** The engine operates at about 72.5% of its theoretical air-standard limit.
-The remaining losses are due to friction, heat transfer to coolant, pumping losses (turbo backpressure), and non-instantaneous combustion.
+The remaining losses are due to friction, heat transfer to coolant, pumping losses (turbo backpressure), and non-instantaneous combustion (irreversibilities).

-This explains why buses like the J4500 feel more "peppy" on cold winter mornings—the engine is breathing denser air, producing more torque and power, even if the thermodynamic efficiency cycle-to-cycle is marginally lower.
+This explains why buses like the J4500 can feel more "peppy" in the winter; the engine is breathing denser air, producing more torque and power, even if the thermodynamic efficiency cycle-to-cycle is marginally lower.

-**Technologies Used:** Hand calculations, Diesel Cycle Model
+**Technologies Used:** Hand calculations, Goodnotes

 <script>
   MathJax = {